top of page

 Best time to dive in Chuuk

 As with all of Micronesia, Chuuk experiences a tropical climate, with a distinct rainy season stretching from April through December.
-The dry season runs from December to April and ushers in a welcome respite from the heavier rains.
+The rest of the year is relatively dry, ushering in a welcome respite from the heavier rains.
 Regardless of the season, the water temperatures in Truk Lagoon remain pleasantly warm, typically ranging between 27°C and 30°C (80°F and 86°F), allowing divers to comfortably explore the depths while outfitted in a 3mm wetsuit.

 Best dive resort in Chuuk